Imports

 Creating the ROC input data

-Aside from calculating the c-statistic people often want to plot the ROC curve showing the various possible cut-points of the prediction rule and its impact on sensitivity and false-postive rates.
+Aside from calculating the c-statistic, people often want to plot the ROC curve showing the various possible cut-points of the prediction rule and its impact on sensitivity and false-positive rates.
 The following function neatly organises the input data for such a plot.

 [7]: